July 24, 2024

 Contributing to the Tari project is a great way to make a meaningful impact, advocate for features you think the community should consider, and fix bugs you find along the way.

 The Tari community believes that the world is out of balance.
 The internet is an incredible blessing for society, but there are tradeoffs.
-One of those tradeoffs is privacy.
-The only way to solve this imbalance is to build new layers of the internet that are private by default.
+One of those tradeoffs is confidentiality.
+The only way to solve this imbalance is to build new layers of the internet that have meaningful confidentiality features and keep users safe.
 The Tari network will be such a layer.
-Unfortunately, there is no such thing as perfect privacy.
-Privacy is a spectrum, and a cat and mouse game.
-The goal of the Tari community is to strike the best possible balance between usability, usefulness, and privacy.
 Want to learn more about the decisions the community has made so far?
 Please visit the Tari GitHub repos, and connect with us on Discord or IRC.
 The Tari community is low ego, doesn’t believe in not invented here syndrome, and believes that great ideas can come from anywhere.
-We’d love to hear your feedback and collaborate with you to make Tari the most useful freedom enhancing protocol in the world.
+We’d love to hear your feedback and collaborate with you to make Tari the most useful protocol in the world.

 Tari is an ecosystem of projects.
 Each project varies in complexity and sophistication.
 Some projects are easy to get started contributing to, and others have a meaningful learning curve.
 The common thread that runs through all Tari projects is that we (the Tari community) are united in making Tari useful, conducting ourselves in a low ego manner, and warmly welcoming everyone regardless of skill level or background.
 Projects that need your help and support: